10 years in, WhatsApp still needs true multi-device support

 — WABetaInfo (@WABetaInfo) July 29, 2019

-There isn’t a great deal of evidence to suggest that this will definitely happen, and it’s not entirely clear to what extent second or third devices will be able to use WhatsApp independently from the main device.
-One of the indicators that WhatsApp is working on proper multi-device support, according to WABetaInfo, apparently stems from a new security feature the app is implementing.
-Whenever someone tries to register a new device to a WhatsApp telephone number, the app sends a push notification to the original device informing the user that a registration code has been requested, and a warning flashes inside WhatsApp itself.
+There isn’t a great deal of evidence to suggest that this will happen, and it’s not entirely clear to what extent second or third devices would be able to use WhatsApp independently from the main device.
+One indicator that WhatsApp is working on true multi-device support, according to WABetaInfo, stems from a new security feature the app is implementing.
+Whenever someone tries to register a new device to a WhatsApp telephone number the app sends a push notification to the original device, informing the user that a registration code has been requested, and a warning flashes inside WhatsApp itself.

-Normally, when you enter the registration code for WhatsApp on a new device, WhatsApp automatically kicks you out of the app on the original device.
-WABetaInfo is adamant that this new notification system is more than a simple security measure and that it will in fact serve as a system that allows users to link more than one mobile device to a single WhatsApp profile.
-If this is correct, it would mean that when you enter your authorization code on a secondary device in the future, you won’t be kicked out of the original device.
+Normally, when you enter the registration code for WhatsApp on a new device, you are automatically kicked out of the app on the original device.
+WABetaInfo is adamant that this new notification system is more than a simple security measure and will in fact allow users to link more than one mobile device to a single WhatsApp profile.
+If this is correct, it would mean that in future when you enter your authorization code on a secondary device, you won’t be kicked out of the original device.

-It’s difficult to understand how exactly this will work without fundamentally changing the building blocks of WhatsApp.
-Rival messaging app Telegram, for example, allows users to access their chats on multiple devices, but Telegram stores users’ messages in the cloud, which makes things a little easier in terms of synchronizing between myriad phones and tablets.
-But it’s worth noting that Telegram chats aren’t end-to-end encrypted by default (it offers a separate Secret Chats feature with this functionality).
+It’s difficult to understand how exactly this would work without fundamentally changing the building blocks of WhatsApp.
+Rival messaging app Telegram, for example, allows users to access their chats on multiple devices, but Telegram stores users’ messages in the cloud, which makes synchronizing between phones and tablets a little easier.
+It’s also worth noting that Telegram chats aren’t end-to-end encrypted by default (it offers a separate Secret Chats feature with this functionality).

-According to WABetaInfo, WhatsApp is developing a new method that would permit it to retain its end-to-end encryption while also allowing users to use their WhatsApp account on different devices at the same time.
+According to WABetaInfo, WhatsApp is developing a new method that would permit it to retain its end-to-end encryption while also allowing people to use their WhatsApp account on different devices at the same time.

 As previously announced, WhatsApp is developing a feature what will allow to use your WhatsApp account on more devices at the same time.
 Chats will be still end-to-end encrypted because WhatsApp was developing a new method to assign keys to specific devices.